conceptadev/rockets-starter/README.md

 It is an additional layer on top of Docker which enables you to edit the files on the container app directly from VSCode.

+The underlying Docker configuration provides a Node server and a PostgreSQL server.
+Both servers are pre-configured, there is no additional setup required.

 #### Prerequisites

 - [Visual Studio Code](https://code.visualstudio.com)